Scientific Forecaster Discussion

 National Weather Service Wilmington Ohio

-a cold front will cross the Ohio Valley today and produce
+a weak upper disturbance will cross the Ohio Valley as it moves

 Near term /until 6 PM this evening/...

 more of the same in the forecast.
 Weak low level forcing with very

 little pressure gradient...an upper level shortwave that is fairly